 Some job seekers will remain eligible for face to face services under jobactive or the New Employment Services Trial.
 This includes newly arrived refugees, certain vulnerable youth and all retrenched workers and their partners.

-The Department of Human Services (Centrelink) can assess your eligibility to participate in the Volunteer Online Employment Services Trial.
+Services Australia can assess your eligibility to participate in the Volunteer Online Employment Services Trial.
 Please visit your local Centrelink office or call 13 28 50 to check your eligibility.

 What help can I get as a volunteer?